jrkerns/pylinac/docs/source/winston_lutz_multi.rst

 .. note::

-    With the introduction of the MTWL algorithm, so to a multi-target synthetic image generator has been created.
+    With the introduction of the MTWL algorithm, so to a multi-target synthetic image generator has been created: :func:`~pylinac.core.image_generator.utils.generate_winstonlutz_multi_bb_multi_field`.

 .. warning::